fooplugins/foogallery/README.txt

 = Can I add videos to my galleries? =

 Yes, video is supported in FooGallery PRO!

+= Do I need to install a separate plugin to show a lightbox? =

+For the Free version of FooGallery - Yes, you will need to install FooBox Image Lightbox.
+For the PRO version of FooGallery - No, we have built in a uniquely beautiful lightbox!

 = How do I get albums working? =